PelleKrab/CenCar/README.md

 # CenCar
-Side car for ethereum nodes to track censored transactions in the mempool.
+Side car for Ethereum nodes to track censored transactions in the mempool.